exakat/exakat/docs/Rules.rst

 #################

-The following functions may bear the Void return typeHint.
+The following functions may bear the void return typehint.

 .. code-block:: php